Spouse, Common-Law or Conjugal Partner Sponsorship

 - The spouse or common-law/conjugal partner applies for permanent residence.

 The Outland Spousal Sponsorship application is processed through the visa office of the country where the sponsored person is legally residing for at least the last year.
-These applications are processed within a 12-month period as the Canadian Immigration System is committed to reuniting families as quickly as possible.
-If you are living with your spouse together inside Canada, you are still eligible to apply for permanent residence through this program.
+These applications are processed within a 16-month period as the Canadian Immigration System is committed to reuniting families as quickly as possible.

 Under Family Class Immigration, the Inland sponsorship program is another option for a Canadian citizen or Permanent Resident to sponsor his / her spouse or common-law partner for permanent residence while they are living in Canada.
 In this case, the sponsored person needs to have a valid temporary status (currently out of status cases are exempted under the public policy on Section 25).
 It’s also a two-part program: